On Combining Machine Learning with Decision Making: The Machine Learning and Traveling Repairman Problem

-The cost of visiting node $\pi(i)$ will be proportional to this quantity.
-Substituting the expression (\ref{probs}) for $p(\tilde{x}_{\pi(i)})$:
+The cost of visiting node $\pi(i)$ will be proportional to this quantity:

 Similarly to Cost 1, $L_{\pi}(\pi(i))$ influences the cost at each node.
 If we visit a node early in the route, then the cost incurred is small because the node is less likely to fail before we reach it.
 Similarly, if we schedule a visit later on in the tour, the cost is higher because the node has a higher chance of failing prior to the repair crew's visit.
-We generally want to visit nodes with higher probability of failures early and schedule the less vulnerable nodes later.
-The total route cost is thus: